 I went to a family reunion last week.

-It gives a new perspective on things.
+Travel, it seems, brings a new perspective on things.

 I learned that I am a town mouse.